amogh2004/BasicML/README.md

 #### Top Pages
 Cleaning web access log to figure out most viewed pages on a website from it.

+## Spark
+To execute: spark-submit FILENAME.py

+#### TF-IDF
+You give a word, it tells you which is the best article in wikipedia you can read to learn about that word.

+#### Spark Linear Regression
+How to perform linear regression using Spark.

+## Keras

 #### Sentiment Analysis
 Using RNN with Keras to do sentiment analysis on full-text movie reviews!
 More info on the dataset is [here](https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification).

-### Spark
-To execute: spark-submit FILENAME.py

-#### TF-IDF
+#### Predict Political Affiliations
-You give a word, it tells you which is the best article in wikipedia you can read to learn about that word.
+Figuring out political party based on votes alone, using a deep neural network.